explorerhq/sql-explorer/README.rst

     - Explorer will save a snapshot of every query you execute so you can recover lost ad-hoc queries, and see what you've been querying.
     - This also serves as cheap-and-dirty versioning of Queries.
 - **Stable**
     - 95% according to coverage...for what that's worth.
-Just install factory_boy and run `manage.py test`
+Just install factory_boy and run `manage.py test --settings=explorer.tests.settings`
     - Battle-tested in production every day by the ePantry team.
 - **Power tips**
     - On the query listing page, focus gets set to a search box so you can just navigate to /explorer and start typing the name of your query to find it.